boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 The above will pull the OSS version of elastic and run it on port 9200 on your local machine which is the default Elastic Search port.
 Once started you can browse to http://localhost:9200/ and hopefully see the JSON like the above which we used to determine the version.
 If you need a different version you can find the docker images at https://www.docker.elastic.co/

 Option two is to download and run elastic on your machine natively.
 I have tried the various methods they list including package managers and the like.
 I found the the easiest and most reliable was download the zip file from https://www.elastic.co/downloads/elasticsearch and then run `bin/elasticsearch` or `bin\elasticsearch.bat`.
 After a time it should start and you can browse to http://localhost:9200/ to verify.

+## Communication

+The easiest way to communicate with elastic search is though HTTP POST and GET requests.
+I personally found it easiest to do this when testing and trying ideas using Postman https://www.getpostman.com/ Once I had things working convert into code which made appropiate restful GET/POST/PUT/DELETE requests.
+CURL would work just as well for this, however I found that Postman's ability to control headers easily made it a good tool for this.

+There are many different API wrappers for Elastic written for different languages, however I humbly suggest that you avoid them.
+The reasons being,

+ * They are an abstraction on an abstraction which is the Elastic API
+ * It removes you from knowing what is actually happening
+ * You cannot easily convert between languages
+ * Generally you cannot easily replay the HTTP requests using Postman or CURL

+I did try a few wrappers, but quickly discarded them in favor of direct HTTP calls based on the above.

 ## How Elastic Stores Documents